Embrun, ON, May 20, 2011 — After a long cool Spring, it's a good feeling when things warm up and the farmer's markets re-open.

 Mike Grebler lives in Carlsbad Springs Ontario and takes his crank organ to various local farmer's markets, collecting tips for various charities.
 He also encourages the young - or the young at heart - to take a turn cranking out the tunes.

 Lucy Martin tried it herself at the Metcalfe markert last year, and has this audio postcard.
 (Lucy spoke with Grebler again recently and learned he and his music will be back - by popular demand - this season.)
 Go to full article

 State Sen. Pattie Ritchie with new Agirocuture Commissioner Darrel Aubertine and economic development head Ken Adams.

-Rensselaer, NY, Apr 06, 2011 — Governor Andrew Cuomo has been slowly but steadily filling top administration jobs.
+Albany, NY, Apr 06, 2011 — Governor Andrew Cuomo has been slowly but steadily filling top administration jobs.
 On Tuesday, the Senate confirmed one of its former members as the new Agriculture Commissioner, and the leader of the State's Business Council as the new economic development head.
 Go to full article

 The blight hitting tomatoes is the same blight responsible for the Irish potato famine in the mid-19 century.
 (Photo courtesy of Cornell University)

 Cleveland, OH, Sep 02, 2009 — One of the quintessential tastes of late summer, a juicy, perfectly ripe garden tomato, is hard to come by this year.
 This year a tomato blight swept across the Northeast and it's moving into Midwestern gardens and farms.
 Julie Grant reports.
 Go to full article